 Tools to Help You Thrive

 Lisa-Michelle is a recognized expert in marketing, communications, public relations, business development, effectiveness, human resource management, training and development, positive psychology, and coaching.

 She earned her MBA at the University of Derby and Bachelor’s degree at Binghamton University (SUNY), and holds certificates in marketing analytics, management effectiveness, project management, fundraising and development, human resource management, harassment and discrimination prevention, positive psychology, positive psychology coaching, coaching, psychological first aid, and mental health first aid with three concentrations — veterans, military servicepersons, and their families; higher education; and youth.
-She is currently completing the certificate in happiness studies (CiHS) with Tal Ben-Shahar.
+She recently completed the certificate in happiness studies (CiHS) with Tal Ben-Shahar.